raspberrypilearning/infrared-bird-box/worksheet.md

 # Infrared Bird Box

-In this project, you will use a Raspberry Pi and a Pi NoIR camera to allow you to observe nesting birds without disturbing them.
+In this project, you will use a Raspberry Pi and a Pi NoIR Camera Module to allow you to observe nesting birds without disturbing them.

 ## Why use the Pi NoIR?